 Just as important as having a written policy is making sure that it’s followed by all members of your team and that it is enforced consistently.
 I sometimes come across a fear from businesses that they don’t want to put too much pressure on a contractor to follow protocol or the will move on.
 The reality is that if a contractor is not conforming to simple compliance requirements, it’s often a good thing if they move on before things go wrong.

 We are all human and humans make mistakes.
 A system on the other hand is designed in specific ways to remove the opportunity for mistakes to happen.
 A simple and structured contractor compliance management system will identify and highlight important or missing information before it becomes a problem.
-Similarly, as individuals we tend to default to management practices we are comfortable with, meaning that each and every person has there own unique way of doing things.
+Similarly, as individuals we tend to default to management practices we are comfortable with, meaning that each and every person has their own unique way of doing things.
 If compliance isn’t managed in a systematic way, it leaves too much up to personal interpretation.